tomszar/metabo_adni/docs/index.md

 #### LOD

-LOD values for the ADNI2GO can be found in the supplementary material `ADMC Duke p180 Supplementary Files [ADNIGO,2]`.
+LOD values for the ADNI2GO can be found in the supplementary material `ADMC Duke p180 Supplementary Files [ADNIGO,2]` item.
-LOD values for the ADNI1 cohort coming soon.
+LOD values for the ADNI1 can be found in the supplementary material `ADMC Supplemental Materials` item.

 ### Fasting